rush-db/rushdb/docs/docs/typescript-sdk/models.md

 - `label`: A unique string identifier for the model, which represents a [Label](../concepts/labels) in RushDB.
 It's used to categorize records and define their type in the database system.
 Labels are crucial for organizing and querying your data.
 - `schema`: The schema definition based on `Schema`, which dictates the structure and rules of the data stored.
-- `rushDBInstance` (optional): An instance of RushDB SDK that will automatically register the model.
-If provided, the model will be registered with this instance.

 ### Type Helpers in Models